Li'l Rastus: Tigers mascot

 Harrison was relieved of his duties as mascot for the second and final time in June 1910.
 After his "unconditional release," he worked briefly as a driver for an ash hauling company.

 Relationship with Ty Cobb

 Ty Cobb emerged as Harrison's "main defender and patron," according to sportswriter H. G. Salsinger.
 Unlike other Tigers players, Cobb did not rub Harrison's head for good luck, and ensured that he avoided detection while traveling in segregated trains and hotels.
 During the 1908 and 1909 offseasons, Cobb brought Harrison to Augusta, Georgia to work as a domestic and assistant at Cobb's automobile showroom.

-By 1916, Harrison was a 24-year-old married man working as chaffeur for Detroit construction mogul F. H. Goddard, a job he might have secured with Cobb's assistance.
+By 1916, Harrison was a 24-year-old married man working as chauffeur for Detroit construction mogul F. H. Goddard, a job he might have secured with Cobb's assistance.
 A photo of Harrison and Cobb shaking hands at Navin Field appeared in the Detroit News in 1918.